Mx-Angel/ConnText-Docs/Planning/NFRRegister.md

 - **NFR-PRIV-05**: The software must provide server admins the ability to configure data residency preferences to keep data within specific jurisdictions.
 - **NFR-PRIV-06**: Users must be able to view and revoke active sessions/devices for their account.
 - **NFR-PRIV-07**: The system must support configurable data retention periods for all user-generated content.
-# Backup and restore features will violate user privacy so changes to the planning need to be made to prevent this.
+- **NFR-PRIV-08**: The system must offer the user the ability to enable or disable whether they want their data to be part of the server's backup feature.
+(Default: opt-out)

 ### Capacity
 - **NFR-CAP-01**: The system must support a minimum of 1,000 concurrent users per deployed server instance under expected operating conditions.